-18. Action following a final report of the Investigating Committee where a complaint is founded
+17. Action where a complaint is founded

+- 17.1.
+The Faculty Committee may conclude, based on the Final Report, that the complaint is founded, in which case it will: - 17.1.1. decide on the measures that need to be taken in respect of the member under investigation; - 17.1.2. decide on the appropriate length of restrictions or sanctions or the length of time by which the member needs to comply with the measures imposed on them.
+The length of restrictions or sanctions will be influenced by the type and severity of the breach - 17.1.3. consider any further action which is merited in relation to broader issues of standards for the Faculty; - 17.1.4. make a recommendation to the Board about the publication of the findings of the investigation and, where appropriate, the measures decided by the Investigating Committee; - 17.1.5. make a determination on the duration of publication of any disciplinary outcome in relation to a member or registrant, based upon a balance of public interest and the member or registrant's rights; - 17.1.6. review any ongoing measures on a quarterly basis as required.

+- 17.2.
+In determining whether or not to publicise the outcome of the investigation and any consequent measures taken, the Faculty Committee and the Board will have regard: - 17.2.1. to the public interest in being made aware of the complaint being upheld; - 17.2.2. the interests of the profession in being seen to maintain high professional standards: - 17.2.3. in the case of a minor breach of the Code of Ethics, whether the public interest and professional benefit is proportionate to the potential prejudice to the member in question; - 17.2.4. the privacy and data rights of the complainant and other parties. - 17.3.
+If the Faculty Committee finds that the complaint is founded: - 17.3.1. the Registrar will promptly inform the parties in writing of the outcome of the investigation together with reasons for that finding and the right to appeal; - 17.3.2. the Registrar will consult the complainant about publicising the findings of the Investigating Committee once the period of notice for Appeal has expired without an Appeal being lodged; - 17.3.3. the Final Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the complaints team.
+Access to that area will be restricted to the complaints team, the Registrar, and the CEO; - 17.3.4. the complaint will be closed.

+18. Appeals by members who have been found to be in breach of the Code of Ethics

 - 18.1.
-The Faculty Committee may conclude, based on the Final Report, that the complaint is founded, in which case it will: - decide on the measures that need to be taken in respect of the member under investigation. - consider any further action which is merited in relation to broader issues of standards for the Faculty. - make a recommendation to the Board about the publication of the findings of the investigation and, where appropriate, the measures decided by the Investigating Committee. - 18.2.
-In determining whether or not to publicise the outcome of the investigation and any consequent measures taken, the Faculty Committee and the Board will have regard: - to the public interest in being made aware of the complaint being upheld. - the interests of the profession in being seen to maintain high professional standards. - in the case of a minor breach of the Code of Ethics, whether the public interest and professional benefit is proportionate to the potential prejudice to the member in question. - the privacy and data rights of the complainant and other parties. - 18.3.
-If the Faculty Committee finds that the complaint is founded: - the Registrar will promptly inform the parties in writing of the outcome of the investigation together with reasons for that finding and the right to appeal. - the Registrar will consult the complainant about publicising the findings of the Investigating Committee once the period of notice for Appeal has expired without an Appeal being lodged. - the Final Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the Executive and Governance Officer.
-Access to that area will be restricted to the Registrar, the Executive and Governance Officer and the CEO.

-• the complaint will be closed.

-19. Appeals by members who have been found to be in breach of the Code of Ethics

-- 19.1.
-A member who has been found to be in breach of the Code of Ethics may seek to appeal in accordance with these procedures. - 19.2.
-An appeal against the decision of the Investigating Committee should be made to the Registrar by submitting full grounds of appeal in writing to the Registrar within 10 working days of receiving the Investigating Committee's decision.
+A member who has been found to be in breach of the Code of Ethics may seek to appeal in accordance with this procedure. - 1.1.
+An appeal against the decision of the Investigating Committee should be made to the Registrar by submitting full grounds of appeal in writing to the Registrar within 10 working days of receiving the Investigating Committee's decision. - 18.2.
 Examples of grounds of appeal may include, but are not limited to, any or all of the following: